rta-pipe/RTAlib/README.md

 ## Features
 The following features are supported:
-- inserting data in a MySql/Redis database in a batch or a streaming fashion [A1], using a synchronous single-thread or asynchronous (single or multi-threads) strategies [A2].
+- inserting data in a MySql/Redis database in a batch (using transactions) or a streaming fashion [A1], using a synchronous single-thread or asynchronous (single or multi-threads) strategies [A2].
-- [B] possibility to execute other queries when a commit is made.
+- [B] possibility to update other tables at the end of each transaction.
-- [C] sending data to Redis channels.
+- [C] using the Redis Pub/Sub mechanism to send messages and data into Redis channels to enable asynchronous communication between the RTAlib and other systems.
 - [D] specifying the type of data with the implementation of the data model classes.
+- [E] a stand alone deamon that uses Redis Pub/Sub mechanism, listens for the RTAlib data messages and forward those data message to a [https://github.com/IftachSadeh/ctaOperatorGUI](Graphic User Interface) displaying Data Quality components.

 ## Who implements the features
-- DBConnectors [A], [A1]
+- DBConnectors
-  - this module expose an interface that can be used to insert data in a database.
+  - [A1] this module expose an interface that can be used to insert data in a database.
 Two databases are supported: MySql and Redis.
 Two types of insertion strategies can be adopted: batch-insert or streaming-insert.
-- RTAInterface [A2], [B], [C]
+- RTAInterface
-  - the RTA_DL_DB.py base class implements the synchronous or asynchronous (even multi-threading) execution.
+  - [A2] the RTA_DL_DB.py base class implements the synchronous or asynchronous (even multi-threading) execution.
-  - the RTA_DL3ASTRI_DB.py can be used to execute queries after every commit (when a transaction is closed).
+  - [B] the RTA_DL3ASTRI_DB.py can be used to execute queries after every commit (when a transaction is closed).
+This is available only in synchronous mode.
-  - the RTA_DL_DB.py can send data to the Redis channel specified in the configuration file.
+  - [C] the RTA_DL_DB.py can send data to the Redis channel specified in the configuration file.
 - DataModels [D]
   - this module contains all the classes that describe the data types that are stored in the database.